Distributional Competition: Introduction

 My framework is agnostic vis-\`{a}-vis microfoundations.
 Rather than deriving the feasible set of outcome distributions from, for instance, a particular underlying stochastic process (a diffusion, a Poisson-arrival model, etc.) or a parametrized technology, I allow players to choose distributions directly and fully flexibly, and encode technological constraints through a general cost functional over distributions.
 This accommodates different underpinnings across applications while keeping the strategic and welfare logic transparent.

+The special case of my model in which costs are linear in the distribution is precisely the mixed-strategy benchmark, in which choosing a distribution is equivalent to randomizing over deterministic performance levels and paying the expected cost.
+In that case, the distribution matters only through the average of these costs.
+The environments I emphasize allow costs to depend nonlinearly on the distribution itself: on aggregate performance intensity, interactions among different parts of the distribution, or the probability of reaching success by different deadlines and cannot be reduced to ordinary mixed strategies over deterministic actions.
+They generate new comparative statics because changing a distribution changes not only the probability of winning but also the marginal cost of probability mass elsewhere in the distribution.

+A portfolio competition illustrates the distinction.
+Suppose a manager chooses a distribution of returns.
+With a linear cost, this is merely randomization over deterministic return levels.
+But the manager's technology or objective may depend on global properties of the return distribution: mean return, variance, downside exposure, or tail risk.
+For instance, a rank-based bonus may reward having the best realized return, while the client values mean return and dislikes variance, and the manager faces a convex cost of raising the portfolio's mean.
+Such a problem is not captured by ordinary mixed strategies, because the distribution's global shape enters payoffs or costs directly.

-This generality also allows me to shelter a grand menagerie of scenarios under the same wide umbrella.
+The generality of my framework allows me to shelter a number of scenarios under the same umbrella.
 In risky R\&D, a firm’s choice of project mix and experimentation intensity begets a distribution over discovery times.
 How does competition affect research intensity and output?
-In fixed-price markets with quality competition, a firm's design and quality-control choices determine a distribution of realized quality.
-How does competition affect quality choices?
-Suppose these firms choose prices as well; must prices converge to marginal cost in the perfect competition limit?
+How does competition affect quality choices when firms choose prices as well; must prices converge to marginal cost in the perfect competition limit?
 In rank-order contests, how do more inegalitarian prize schedules or more contestants shape output?

 I begin my analysis by using results in \citet{reny1999existence} to prove existence of a symmetric pure-strategy equilibrium, even though discontinuities arise naturally due to ties generating jumps in payoffs.
 Second, I show that under natural conditions, symmetric equilibria must take a particular atomless form.
 Third, I characterize both symmetric equilibria and the corresponding symmetric planner’s problem via the first-order approach.